Children's Hospital is part of the UPMC family.

 In 1999, he accepted a position at Great Ormond Street Hospital in London, one of the oldest and most respected children’s hospitals in the world.
 There he honed his expertise in developmental disorders of the eye and began the first program in the United Kingdom to treat children with rare conditions that cause opaque corneas.
 His program soon became a referral center for children not only from across the United Kingdom but also from Europe, Africa, and the Middle East.

-In 2011, Dr. Nischal joined Children’s Hospital of Pittsburgh of UPMC as chief of the Division of Pediatric Ophthalmology, Strabismus, and Adult Motility.
+In 2011, Dr. Nischal joined UPMC Children's Hospital of Pittsburgh as chief of the Division of Pediatric Ophthalmology, Strabismus, and Adult Motility.
 He also directs pediatric program development at the UPMC Eye Center and is a professor of ophthalmology at the University of Pittsburgh School of Medicine.
 He is one of the world’s foremost pediatric eye specialists and an author of more than 100 published research articles.

 Dr. Nischal has pioneered the use of new surgical techniques, previously used only in adults, in children with corneal disorders.
 One of these techniques, deep anterior lamellar keratoplasty (DALK), involves removing the patient’s cornea except for a membrane just 1/100th of a millimeter thick and transplanting a healthy cornea on top of the membrane.
 This technique may be more resistant to eye trauma than a conventional corneal transplant, he says.
 For this reason, DALK may provide better results in children whose corneas are damaged by progressive neurometabolic diseases and who may also have an elevated risk for eye trauma.